“Does your baby sleep through the night already?! What did you DO??

 Well, chances are that the lucky parents didn’t do anything, if the infant is still really young.

 Our oldest child slept through the night at the age of 4 (years!).
-My second when she was one year old and my youngest at 4 months old.
-But then he started waking up again as many do at around 4-5 months old.
+My second slept through when she was one year old and my youngest at 4 months old.
+But then he started waking up again as many do at around 6 months old.
 A few months later he slept through the night again with no problems at all.

 So what’s the clue?

-Well unfortunately there is no magic key that will solve all your baby sleep problems.
-The goal is though to teach the infant to fall asleep by himself and to get to used to eat only at day time.
+Well unfortunately there is no magic key that will solve all your baby sleep issues.
+The goal is though to teach the infant to fall asleep on his or her own and to get to used to eat only at day time.

 Before listing the tips, here are a few words about baby sleep patterns.
 Would you want to sleep like a baby..?
 Probably not!